yousef19-meet/y2s18-python_review/lab/README.md

 this is to take each element in the shifted list and calculate its value mod 26.
 Since -1 mod 26 is 25, this will correctly get us a mapping of `z`.*

-5. Initialize a class Vignere_Decoder, which is initialized with a string `coded_message`.
+5. Initialize a class Vigenere_Decoder, which is initialized with a string `coded_message`.

 6. Implement a function `decode`, which tries as input a `coded_message`, tries all possible shift values, and prints all possible decoded_messages.
 You'll have to read through this output to figure out what